 For first aid

-All you have you do is place the injured person on the gurney and create a toe loop that runs through both corners of the gurney.
+Just place the injured person on the gurney and create a toe loop that runs through both corners of the gurney.
 This way, the rope won’t favor one side over the other, causing the person to roll off.

 Now, all you have to do is pull them back to your campsite.
 It would be best if you had some kind of padding on the paracord where you’re going to do the pulling, or else your hands are going to get the raw end of the deal after carrying your friend back.